umutozge/smallworld/README.md

 `SEM` is either an atom like `JOHN` or a lambda term.
 Inspecting the example lexicon will clarify how to write lambda terms.

 `SYN` is a complex feature which has another AVM as its value.
-For functional categories like `SLEEPS` above, the value of the `SYN` feature is an AVM with three features: `IN` for the input category, `DIR` for the slash, and `OUT` for the output category.
+For functional categories like `SLEEPS` above, the value of the `SYN` feature is an AVM with three features: `IN` for the input category, `SLASH` for the directionality, and `OUT` for the output category.

-Studying the example `lexicon.lisp`, `theory.lisp` and the `_lexicon.lisp` generated on the basis of the former two will clarify how the system works.
 </details>